CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/group.md

 ---
 title: "Group"
 linkTitle: "Group"
-description: "Used to represent a group within a match for a text search performed by the Find Text and Find All Text sets of blocks."
+description: "Used to represent a regex match group.
+It contains all of the captures for a given group pattern."
 ---

 # {{% param title %}}